franciscrispin/booksy/README.md

 I wanted to create a simple application where users could search for books, add them to a library and be able to check them off like a to-do list.

 To start off, I sketched how the application should look on mobile and desktop, and planned the features I wanted to include in the application.
-I used CodeSa so I could focus my effort on developing the application and minimize setup time.
+I used CodeSandbox so I could focus my effort on developing the application and minimize setup time.

 After planning, I started by laying out and styling the components.
 I took inspiration from [Google](https://www.google.com/) and [Penguin Books](https://www.penguin.co.uk/).
 Next, I set-up the routes using `react-router` and managed the application state using `redux`.
 Finally, I used `redux-persist` to save the users' list of saved books into the application state as an alternative to setting up a backend.